 - canned tuna, drained well

 - Break the bunch of pasta in half and lay flat in the bottom of the pasta cooker.
-Add the salt and water; shake gently from side to side to mix.
+Add the salt and 1 cup of water; shake gently from side to side to mix.
 Microwave uncovered for 6-7 minutes, watching carefully to be sure that the pasta doesn't dry out (add another ¼ cup of water if it does).
 Stir after 3 minutes to break up any clumps of pasta.
 After 6 minutes, check the texture of the pasta to see if it's done to your liking: after the microwave has turned off, open the door and let the pasta cooker sit for ~10 seconds.
 Carefully remove the cooker from the microwave using the handles of the pasta cooker.
 Use a fork to remove a single strand of spaghetti.
 Return the cooker to the microwave, if necessary, and continue cooking as needed until the spaghetti reaches your desired texture.

 - When the spaghetti is slightly past al dente, there should be only about a tablespoon of cooking liquid left.** Don't drain it!
 Add the pepper, extra-virgin olive oil, Parmesan cheese (if using), and any additional optional ingredients.*** Toss the pasta with a fork to completely coat the spaghetti.
 Serve.